From the Woman Who Subdued a General

 The commander in charge of David’s army, the general for all intents and purposes, is a man by the name of Joab and he also happens to be David’s nephew.
 For years, Joab had defeated entire armies and fought under David’s rule as his highest-ranking officer.
 While serving David, he had executed the king’s orders with deathly precision and at times had taken it upon himself to exert his own justice.
 He had killed a man in cold blood to avenge his brother and he was the one that had carried out David’s command to have Uriah killed (Uriah has a pretty phenomenal and little-known background as well–read it here).

 Joab was a military guru.
-Fighting, strategy, tactics was in his genes.
+Fighting, strategy, tactics were in his genes.
 He was one of three brothers, all of which held prominent roles within David’s military.
 The man was fierce, a born warrior.
 He was not the type of man that you would want to have as an enemy.
 However, at this juncture in the narrative, Joab had fallen out of favor with David.
 He was not even supposed to be in charge of Sheba’s pursuit.

 David had just handed over Joab’s command to a man named Amasa.
 While General Amasa was gathering forces to go after Sheba, time was of the essence, so David sent a smaller, secondary force to catch up to Sheba first.
 The demoted Joab joined himself up with that secondary force (easy to do since his brother Abishai was in charge of it).